 Flotilla Sailing Vacations

-In 1973, Steve and Doris Colgate decided it was time to open new horizons for Offshore Sailing School alumni.
-The very first cruise they led was in August 1973 in the British Virgin Islands with 36 participants on a bvi flotilla of six identical boats from The Moorings.
-The next was in the Greek Islands, and then the Coast of Maine, Turkey, Tahiti, Tonga and the Pacific Northwest – with two or more flotilla sailing cruises in exotic cruising grounds each year.
-These special sailing vacations take you to places you would never go on your own, and provide lasting friendships.
+In 1972, Steve and Doris Colgate decided it was time to open new horizons for Offshore Sailing School alumni.
+The very first cruise they led was in August 1972 in the British Virgin Islands with 36 participants on a BVI flotilla of six identical boats from The Moorings.
+In 1973 they headed to Greece with 40 eager graduates.
+Then the Coast of Maine, Turkey, Yugoslavia before it split and then Croatia, France, Tahiti, Tonga, the San Juan Islands of the Pacific Northwest, Belize, The Windward and Leeward Islands of the Caribbean, St. Maartens, St. Lucia, and the list goes on.
+These special sailing vacations take you to places you might never go on your own, and they provide lasting friendships.
+These fabulous vacations are now open to the public, with sailing certifications or requisite experience, and Offshore Sailing School grads may save up to $500 per person.
+Not yet an Offshore Sailng grad?
+We have year-round certification courses available in Florida and the British Virgin Islands.

-For each flotilla sailing cruise, Offshore Sailing School charters four to eight cruising boats and takes care of all the details.
-All you need do is sign on, pack your duffle with t-shirts, shorts, and swimwear, and meet at the cruise departure location for these sailing vacations.
-With three or four private cabins, spacious main salons, cockpits and decks these boats are ideal for socializing and enjoying the outdoors.
+With three or four private cabins, spacious main salons, cockpits and decks, these boats are ideal for socializing and enjoying the outdoors.
 You may purchase a single private cabin, or a cabin you share with another sailor you bring with you on a flotilla sailing adventure.
-We assign individuals and couples to each boat based on several factors including which course each person took.
+We assign individuals and couples to each boat based on several factors including which courses Offshore Sailing School alumni have taken, and resumes from everyone on the cruise.
+Most Colgate Offshore Sailing Club flotilla cruises are open to all sailors who have minimum sailing experience equivalent to what is learned in US Sailing Certification Basic Keelboat courses.
+When not exclusive to Offshore alumni, Offshore Sailing School graduates with US Sailing Basic Keelboat Certification or higher, may enjoy a nice discount on select cruise package costs!
 The most experienced aboard are designated “skipper” and “navigator”, tasked with taking charge in an emergency.
 They also are the “voice” of all aboard in communications with the Cruise Leader.
-You may ask to sail with someone you know who will be on the cruise, but this must be a mutual request.

 Sharing and Sailing